Vince Dooley, longtime Georgia football coach, dies at 90 - WHIZ News

 Dooley had a career record of 201-77-10 while coaching the Bulldogs from 1964 to 1988, a stretch that included six Southeastern Conference titles, 20 bowl games and just one losing season.

 “Our family is heartbroken by the death of Coach Dooley.
-He was one of a kind with an unmatched love for UGA!” current Georgia coach Kirby Smart wrote on Twitter.
+He was one of a kind with an unmatched love for UGA!” current Georgia coach Kirby Smart said.

 Dooley is the fourth-winningest coach in SEC history, trailing only Bear Bryant, Nick Saban and Steve Spurrier.